iamalinguist/iamalinguist.github.io/_projects/3_project.md

 To understand it through a formal perspective:
     ---
-    This Fragments App is labelled as 'Hindi Tree (HT) Parser'.
+    This Fragments app is labelled as 'Hindi Tree (HT) Parser'.
 It is a software solution to parse sentences of the Hindi language in Python.
 Presently, it is in its version 1.0.0. that can deal with a small fragment of Hindi.
 This parser (referred to as HT Parser) works differently from other available parsers in its algorithm for syntactic parsing.
 It facilitates the logical treatment of lexical items at the semantic stage.
 The parser works by first breaking down the source input into tokens and then analysing their arrangement according to the rules of a context-free grammar.
 The parser parses only grammatically correct inputs.
 In case of a grammatically incorrect input, the parser displays compilation errors.
 The parser consists of a glossary of lexical items and it can check the grammaticality of a sentence S only when S consists of items from the glossary.
     ---